iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Document+resolveMethod"></a>

 ### document.resolveMethod(query, scope) ⇒ [<code>VerificationMethod</code>](#VerificationMethod) \| <code>undefined</code>
-Returns a copy of the first `VerificationMethod` with an `id` property matching the provided `query`.
+Returns a copy of the first verification method with an `id` property matching the provided `query` and the verification relationship specified by `scope`, if present.

-Throws an error if the method is not found.

 **Kind**: instance method of [<code>Document</code>](#Document)